VinGitonga/vetra-2.0/README.md

 # Vetra Cloud

-Vetra Cloud is a decentralized app that allows individuals and institutions with wallet addresses to store, retrieve and share files in decentralized storage while incorporating Web3 and blockchain capabilities.
+Vetra Cloud is a decentralized app that allows individuals and institutions with wallet addresses to store, retrieve and share encrypted files in decentralized storage while incorporating Web3 and blockchain capabilities.

 ## Inspiration 💡